Hello from your Advice & Support team. We are delighted to offer you a service of the highest standard.

 For whatever student life throws at you, we're here to help.
 If you have a problem or just want someone to talk to, don't hesitate to get in touch, our Advice & Support team is here for you.
 You can request an appointment here.

 Advice & Support Manager

 Currently unable to offer on-campus consultations.
 We apologise for any inconvenience.

 By appointment - just let us know that you would like to book a telephone consultation.

-By appointment - just let us know that you would like to book a Skype consultation.
+By appointment - just let us know that you would like to book an online consultation.